hungngocphat01/GoogleTranslateVoiceDownloader/README-en.md

 Audio is provided by [texttospeech.io](https://texttospeech.io).
 I am not the owner of the API.
 My script only re-direct the audio from [texttospeech.io](https://texttospeech.io).

+Please email me if there is any copyright issue and I will edit/remove this repository right away.

+My email address: hungngocphat01@gmail.com